-However, whether or not you’re new to social media analytics, you’ll find that keeping up with methods and tools can be overwhelming.
-For example, G2Crowd’s online review platform lists over 90 different software solutions in the consumer insights space that work with social media data.
+However, for both newcomers and experienced users, staying updated with the latest methods and tools can be overwhelming.
+To illustrate, G2Crowd's online review platform currently lists over 250 different software solutions in the consumer insights space that specialize in working with social media data.
 Considering all these options can be time-consuming and demanding.

 5 questions you must ask a social listening provider before you buy

 1. What use cases does the platform support?

 When evaluating a platform, the first thing to consider is how it will support your day-to-day operations.
 What data needs do you have?

 Sitting down to map out all of the areas you believe social listening can help is an important first step to selecting a tool.
 It will also help you make a compelling case for your finance and leadership teams.

 For example, if your team is often asked for competitive intelligence, you will want to make sure the platform you choose has the ability to run multiple searches at once, and highlight differences quickly.